 Considering this, the African Forum for Agricultural Advisory Services (AFAAS) contracted the Bewsys to scale the information knowledge management platform developed for the FFS program, and establish the needed system modifications.
 In satisfying the requirements needed to create the management platform, the technical team collated data from FS experts and resource persons.
 This data formed the foundation of creating a user-friendly database repository on a regional basis.

 This database included detailed information to help map and track FS facilitators.
-The web-based information portal was built based on the system administration, document library, and integrated content management modules of the Bewsys Regulatory MIS.
+The web-based information portal was built based on the system administration, document library, and integrated content management modules of the Bewsys e-Governance.
 The system was designed to feature the expansion requirements of AFAAS, the ongoing ad-hoc networking, and sharing of knowledge and expertise across programmes, actors, and countries through virtual discussion forums on the platform.

 A mobile-friendly version of the web-based information portal was considered in the design process.
 Updating of content by designated users and search engine optimisation to identify documents easily were also considered.
 A user management system was featured to manage all user account types and enable a user forum for surveys, online discussion groups, notifications, and relevant analytics.

 The web-based information management system has increased AFAAS’ ability to effectively strengthen agricultural extension and advisory services in Africa.
 More stakeholders have been networking and sharing expertise through regional events announced on the platform.